Skip to main content

 Consultation with Jintara Rehab team for opioid addiction treatment in Chiang Mai

-Why Jintara for Opioid Addiction Treatment
+Why Choose Jintara for Opioid Addiction Treatment in Thailand.

 • Psychiatrist-led methadone taper: Individualised dosing with concurrent behavioural therapy from Day 1.